-Which brings us to the Sweet Kisses Patisserie Paris Valentine’s creation they were about to show me backstage in their lab, situated at the end of the most charming Parisian courtyard.
+Which brings us to the Sweet Kisses Patisserie Paris Valentine's creation they were about to show me backstage in their lab, situated at the end of the most romantic Parisian courtyard.

-With severe lack of light and yet another downpour, let’s keep it romantic and steer our attention to the glistening cobbles and green plants before entering a tiny sweet haven in the midst of the 10th.
+With a sudden downpour, the cobbles and green plants were glistening before entering the tiny sweet haven in the midst of the 10th.

 First, the wafting smells of traditional, artisanal bread from their gigantic oven had me in raptures.
 I'd already had breakfast chez moi, but when the sizeable prize loaf was revealed then transported across the courtyard to the boutique, I was hoping I could grab a fruity-nutty slice en route.
 They make this pain aux fruits every Wednesday and Saturday.

-It was time to get cracking on with the first stages of the Valentine’s creation, The Hibiscus Flower, or Fleur d’hibiscus.
-There were no hearts in the creation; instead they were saying it with flowers – and their love for chocolate as a couple.
+It was time to get cracking on with the first stages of the Valentine's creation, The Hibiscus Flower, or Fleur d'hibiscus.
+There were no hearts in the creation; instead they were saying it with flowers - and their love for chocolate.

 Already the chocolate was being tempered to 31°C.